 The CSN is participating within the framework of the Ibero-American Forum of Radiological and Nuclear Regulators (FORO) in a project aimed at reviewing the safety of NPPs in Ibero-America, similar to the European Stress Tests.
 The countries involved in analysing the stress tests program are Argentina, Brazil, Mexico and Spain, and the evaluation of the results obtained is being carried out by all the FORO member countries.
 A meeting was held in Mexico City in June 2014 to address a process of "cross-comparison" of the actions carried out in these countries for the implementation of the measures deriving from their stress tests.
-The process is expected to continue until 2016, in order to guarantee the consistency of the solutions finally adopted in the different countries.
+The final meeting is scheduled to be held in Spain during the first half of 2018.
+The main objectives of this last meeting is to guarantee the consistency with the anticipated scope of the Stress Tests and the practical implementation of the solutions and improvements adopted in each country.